-Whimsical and playful, Easter Sugar Cookies are a springtime delight!
-Easy and fun to make, and great for giving as a gift to that favourite teacher or daycare provider!
+Whimsical and playful, these Easter Sugar Cookies are a springtime delight!
+Easy to prepare and fun to make, they are great for giving as a gift to that favourite teacher or daycare provider – that is if you can avoid saving them all for yourself!
+They are just a delicious as they are pretty!

 Every year, I try to add a new recipe or two to each of my holiday recipe collections.
 My loyal readers will already know that I have enough Christmas recipes to fill a cookbook.
-But, I do need to up my game with recipes for other holidays, such as this one for Easter!
+But, I do need to up my game with recipes for other holidays, such as these Easter Sugar Cookies!

 I had a good stash of Wilton Candy Melts on hand from my Valentine Candy Melt Cookies post, and since I needed to use them up anyway, I toyed with the idea of using the candy melts as a drizzle.
 And, can we call a cookie an Easter-themed cookie if it has no sprinkles?
 I don’t think so!